 The majority of the transactions and balances are in either UAE Dirham or US Dollar or currencies that are pegged to US Dollar.
-As the UAE Dirham is pegged to the US Dollar, balances in US Dollar are not considered to represent significant foreign currency risk.
+As the UAE Dirham is pegged to the US Dollar, balances in US Dollar are not considered to represent significant foreign To measure the expected credit losses, trade currency risk.